ecepulse/software-competition/README.md

 ## Prizes

-Each level will have one winning team, so there will be 4 winning teams in total.
-The prizes themselves will be announced closer to the competition date.
+Each level will have 1 winning team.
+All members of the winning team will get identical prizes.

+* Level 1: Chromecast (2nd gen)
+* Level 2: Chromecast (2nd gen)
+* Level 3: Audio Technica ATH-M30X
+* Level 4: Fitbit Flex

 ## Submission